 On November 24, 2020, Premier Kenney mandated enhanced public health measures to have all grades 7-12 students engage in at-home, online learning from November 30 until January 11 while continuing with a Christmas Break (Dec.
 21- Jan.
 1).
-Given these current restrictions in the community, Grades 7-9 sports academy programming will be temporarily suspended and fees will not be charged for December.
-At this time, our students will continue to engage with academy staff in online physical education programming.
+Although there is a return to face-to-face classes on January 11, 2020, strict health guidelines to continue to decrease community spread of the virus has been emphasized by Premier Kenney and Dr. Deena Hinshaw in their public media release on January 7, 2021.
+One aspect of these guidelines is to continue to limit unnecessary interactions through social gatherings and interactions in extracurricular and athletic contexts.